-Treats female-pattern baldness.
-Doesn't leave hair greasy.
-No scent.
-Minoxidil is FDA approved for hair regrowth.
+Doesn't leave hair greasy and has no scent.
+Minoxidil is FDA-approved for hair regrowth.
 Gives you thicker, healthier hair.
-Bottle lasts a long time.
+The bottle lasts a long time.

-Must apply twice daily and it may take a little while to see results.
+Must apply twice daily and it may take a time to see results.

-Once-daily treatment that's easy to use.
-Doesn't leave residue in your hair.
+A once-daily treatment.
+Doesn't leave residue in hair.
 Stops hair loss and makes hair fuller with regular use.
-Results noticeable in about 12 weeks.
+Users usually see results in 12 weeks.
 No harsh scent.

 Though it works, it takes a while for some to start to see results.

-Fortunately, there are plenty of OTC hair loss treatments that can help slow the loss or even regrow hair.
-But not all hair loss treatments for women are the same.
-If you don’t choose an effective product, you’ll just be wasting your time and money.
+Fortunately, there are plenty of over-the-counter hair loss treatments that can help slow the loss or even regrow hair.
+Not all hair loss treatments for women are the same, though.

 It’s important to consider the type of hair loss you’re experiencing to identify the best product for your needs.